 UCAS Points and Grade Boundaries

 The UCAS tariff puts your qualifications and achievements in a numerical format.
-The following document explains the tariffs from 2017 onwards.
+The following link explains the tariffs from 2022 onwards.
 The best way to calculate your points would be to visit the UCAS website where they have a tariff caluclator.

 While a good number of universities will state their specific required grades, AAB for example, others will make offers based on the tariff system, such as 240 points.
 So, using 240 points as an example, you could get ACE, or CCC at A2, or CDD at A2 and a C in AS in another subject, and in each case, you would be accepted.
 Check the entry profiles for each course at each university to be sure.